 Establish an international reputation for our premium food and wine experiences.

-Adelaide became a member of the Great Wine Capitals global network in July 2016.
+Adelaide continues to be a member of the Great Wine Capitals global network.

 Increasing the recognition of the value of tourism